BLUEBERRYP1LL/blueberryp1ll.github.io/_posts/2025-08-05-HTB-Strutted-writeup.md

 ```
 But there’s no /manager/html page, the default admin login path — so this password is kinda useless for now.
 Might come in handy later.

+# Foothold

-In the strutted folder, there's a pom.xml file:
+In the strutted folder, there's a pom.xml file, the most intersting part is this:

 ```xml
 <properties>